bpplaysguitar/readme-generator/demo/README.md

   ## Description
-  it generates passwords, randomly
+  it generates passwords

   ## Technologies Used
-  baked potatoes and javascript
+  peanut butter and css

   ## Installation
-  don't mess it up
+  nothing

   ## Usage